Angler battling a powerful shark on heavy tackle offshore of Miami, FL - Nomad Fishing Charters

 • Blacktip Sharks.
 Fast, unpredictable, and always ready to launch themselves clear of the water.
 They show up year-round and never make it easy.

 Every shark species writes its own rules.
 Blacktips hit fast and turn on a dime.
 Bulls test every inch of your tackle.
 Hammerheads make you play chess, not checkers.
 Success means knowing their moves before they make them.
-Our live bait techniques put fish in the boat, but only when you match your strategy to the target.
+Our live bait and kite fishing techniques put fish in the boat, but only when you match your strategy to the target.

-Gear That Doesn’t Quit
+Gear That Does Not Quit

-• Rods rated 50-80lb class.
-Anything less, and you’re gambling.
+• Rods rated 50 to 80 lb class.
+Anything less, and you are gambling.

 • Reels with real drag.
 Smooth, strong, and built for long runs.

-• Steel leaders, 400lb test or more.
+• Steel leaders, 400 lb test or more.
 Nylon and mono get sliced.

 • Circle hooks, 12/0 to 16/0.
 Big enough to hold, sharp enough to set.